One Financial Center

 William F. Weld

 Bill was elected Governor of Massachusetts in 1990 and reelected in 1994 with 71% of the vote.
-During his term, he succeeded in reducing taxes while balancing the state budget, and his pro-business policies are widely considered to have made a positive impact on the state.
+During his terms, he succeeded in reducing taxes and unemployment.
+His pro-business policies are widely considered to have made a positive impact on the state.

-Bill served as Assistant US Attorney General in charge of the Criminal Division of the Justice Department in Washington, and as US Attorney for Massachusetts, earning national recognition for his work fighting public corruption and white-collar crime.
-He also spent more than a dozen years practicing as a securities and anti-trust litigator.
-Additionally, Bill served as a staff member in both the US House of Representatives, where he participated in the Watergate impeachment inquiry, and the US Senate, where he worked for New York's Jacob Javits.
+Bill served in Washington as Assistant US Attorney General in charge of the Criminal Division of the Justice Department, and previously as US Attorney for Massachusetts for five years, earning national recognition for his work fighting public corruption and white-collar crime.
+He also spent a dozen years practicing as a securities and anti-trust litigator.
+Earlier, Bill served as a staff member in both the US House of Representatives, where he participated in the Watergate impeachment inquiry, and the US Senate.